-- c.
-The proposals must be delivered no later than 2:00 P.M. on December 6, 2017.
-Proposals will not be accepted after this date and time. - 4.1.2 Terms and Conditions: The offeror agrees that by submitting an offer, Boone County's Terms and Conditions as incorporated herein must become part of the contract, and in the event of conflict between any terms the offeror submits, the terms and conditions of the County must govern.
+- b.
+The proposals must be delivered no later than 2:00 P.M. on May 30, 2019.
+Proposals will not be accepted after this date and time. - 4.1.2.
+Terms and Conditions: The offeror agrees that by submitting an offer, Boone County's Terms and Conditions as incorporated herein must become part of the contract, and in the event of conflict between any terms the offeror submits, the terms and conditions of the County govern.